READY, SET, CODE!

 New programs start continually throughout the year.
 Courses focus on diverse subjects from coding and robotics to electronics and video-making.
 All of our classes are aimed at students who love to explore, learn and create.

-Most of our introductory coding classes use Scratch, an intuitive, cloud-based programming platform for kids (and parents).
+Most of our introductory coding classes use Scratch Jr and Scratch.
+Scratch is an intuitive, cloud-based programming platform for kids (and parents).
 It has been developed and is maintained by the Lifelong Kindergarten Group at the MIT Media Lab.
 It allows users to create stories, games, and animations, and share them with others around the world.
+Students focus on learning the basic concepts of computer science instead of worrying about computer syntax.
+They learn about loops and conditionals instead of searching for the missing semi-colon.
 Want to learn more about Scratch?
 You can visit their website.

 All our instructors are experienced professionals with multiple years of practice in diverse technology fields.

-The following classes will be offered this term.
-More classes will be added as the term progresses.
+The following classes and camps will be offered this Summer.
+More classes will be added as the year progresses.
 Please come back often and check them out.

 This section lists both internal and external events of interest: